junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean lowers his hand, but doesn't shift his gaze.
 "Worst case scenario, we finish the task, save Heaven and everyone, get stuck up there; you get your healthy angel mojo back, come up there to find me.
 We still get to hang out and everything.
 What's the difference?"

 "Life in Heaven isn't the same as life on Earth."
-Cas points out the obvious, miserably.
+Cas points out the obvious, miserable.

 "The second best thing we get to have, I'm pretty okay with that," Dean brushes his shoulder, fingers itching to his cheek but stay put.
 "I still get to see you, right?"